eagle-io/docs/source/topics/views/map/index.rst

 	.. image:: map_filters.jpg
 		:scale: 35 %

 The show/hide filtered locations button found in the toolbar can be used to toggle the display of filtered locations.
-When active you will notice any filters locations are displayed with just a *GRAY* marker and no label.
+When active you will notice any filters locations are displayed with just a *GREY* marker and no label.
 You can still hover or click these filtered locations to display the parameters list.

 .. only:: not latex